senagal/KunchoMonitor/README.md

 ![KunchoMonitor Banner](https://via.placeholder.com/1000x300?text=KunchoMonitor)

 **KunchoMonitor** is an **activity monitoring service** designed for the **Kuncho** kids' entertainment platform.
-It helps track, log, and manage user interactions, ensuring a safe and engaging experience for children.
+It helps users interact with contents using REST methods and tracks everytime a content is retrieved.

 ## **🚀 Features**
-✅ Monitors and logs user activity in real-time
-✅ Provides analytics on children's engagement
+✅ Logs an activity everytime a content is accessed
 ✅ Secure data storage and retrieval
 ✅ RESTful API for easy integration with Kuncho
 ✅ Built with .NET and MongoDB
+✅ Searching functionality for better data filtering
+✅ Pagination for searching to improve efficiency and performance